 - ask people to repeat what they say

 - ask for the TV or music to be turned up loud

 - strugglng to hear people far away

 - become easily distracted when people are talking

 - finding it hard to concentrate or seeming tired and irritable because it's harder to listen

 What happens at your appointment

-They'll use a small scope with a magnifying glass and a light.
+They'll use a small scope with a light and magnifying glass.
 This should not be painful.